Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Discussion

-The computer vision model detected a specific crown pattern at the top of the canopy.
-Palms with different crown patterns or located lower in the canopy were less detected.
+The computer vision model detected palms with a specific crown pattern visible at the top of the canopy.
+Palms with different crown patterns or palms whose crowns were located lower in the canopy were unlikely to be detected by our method.
 Some areas in the study region---particularly in the southwest---show signs of modern human intervention, while the area around Teyuna appears more preserved.
 To further enhance the efficiency and accuracy of palm detection, future research could focus on integrating active learning into the training pipeline \cite{rodriguez2021mapping}.
-This would involve iteratively training a model on a small labeled set, using the model to identify the most informative unlabeled samples (e.g., those with high prediction uncertainty), acquiring annotations for these selected samples, and retraining the model with the expanded labeled set.
+This would involve iteratively training a model on a small labelled set, using the model to identify the most informative unlabelled samples (e.g., those with high prediction uncertainty), acquiring annotations for these selected samples, and retraining the model with the expanded labelled set.
 This iterative process has the potential to significantly improve performance while minimizing annotation costs.

-We believe that our palm tree detection dataset will be a valuable asset for future research, particularly in the context of domain adaptation.
-By using our dataset as a well-annotated source, researchers can investigate methods to adapt models to new regions, thereby significantly reducing the need for extensive labeling efforts in those target domains.
+Our findings highlight the challenges inherent in attributing modern vegetation patterns to ancient human activities in complex tropical landscapes.
+Rather than providing definitive evidence of anthropogenic forest modification, our approach offers a scalable, hypothesis-generating framework for identifying candidate areas where long-term human–environment interactions may have been particularly intense.
+Palm clustering can be interpreted as a supplementary ecological indicator that can help prioritize locations for targeted archaeological, paleoecological, and ecological investigations aimed at clarifying the relative contributions of human actions and natural processes in shaping neotropical montane forests.

+The palm tree detection dataset presented here represents a significant contribution to future research across multiple disciplines.
+In ecology, it provides a well-annotated benchmark for studying the distribution and dynamics of Dictyocaryum sp. in Andean cloud forests, species whose spatial patterning is increasingly understood as a legacy of pre-Columbian land management.
+Researchers can use this dataset as a labelled source domain for domain adaptation experiments, investigating how models trained on Pleiades Neo imagery can be transferred to comparable montane or lowland tropical environments, substantially reducing annotation burden in new target regions.